At a Glance

 Proteins—large molecules made up of hundreds to thousands of amino acids—are vital to the proper function of tissues and organs in our body.
 Each protein has a unique three-dimensional folded structure based on the sequence of amino acids, and this structure determines the protein’s function.
 The more scientists know about a protein’s structure, the better they can understand its function and design drugs to work with the protein and treat disease.

 To determine a protein’s structure, scientists can crystallize the protein and use methods such as X-ray crystallography or neutron crystallography to figure out the position of the atoms within the protein.
 Neutron crystallography provides greater structural detail than X-ray crystallography because it allows researchers to determine the position of hydrogens within the protein’s structure.
 However, neutron crystallography requires large, high-quality crystals of the protein that are difficult to obtain on Earth.

 The International Space Station (ISS) National Lab is a valuable platform for molecular crystal growth because crystals grown in microgravity are often larger and more well-ordered than Earth-grown crystals.
-The reduction of gravity-driven forces such as convection and sedimentation allow for a slower and more orderly incorporation of molecules into the crystalline lattice, and analysis of higher-quality protein crystals enables better structure determination.
+The reduction of gravity-driven forces such as convection and sedimentation allows for a slower and more orderly incorporation of molecules into the crystalline lattice, and analysis of higher-quality protein crystals enables better structure determination.

 Three investigations that recently returned to Earth on SpaceX’s 16th commercial resupply services (CRS) mission sought to use the microgravity environment on the ISS National Lab to grow high-quality crystals of medically important proteins to help improve their structure determination.